martyn-hash/The-link/DOCS/target_delivery_date.md

 1. Start with Phase 1-3 (database, backend, service assignments page)
 2. Validate with stakeholders before proceeding to scheduling changes
 3. Phase 5 (scheduling) should be done separately with extensive testing

+**Timeline note**: Implementation is planned for a few weeks out, allowing time for thorough planning and documentation of the core scheduling modules before any changes are made.